Three Tools of Criminal Investigation

 Fingerprinting has been used in forensic science since 1892 to identify criminals.
 However, up until the 1980s, fingerprint records had to be compared manually, which was cumbersome and inefficient.
 In the 1980s, the Japanese National Police Agency developed a computer system called the Automated Fingerprint Identification System (AFIS), which automatically cross-checked millions of prints all at once.
 In 1991, the FBI developed the Integrated AFIS, which could automatically compare fingerprints from everywhere in the US in under 30 minutes.

-Today, the Integrated AFIS houses the fingerprints and criminal history of 70 million subjects.
+Today, the Integrated AFIS houses the fingerprints and criminal history of 70 million individuals.
 The database contains electronic images of fingerprints made from scans.
-When used in a criminal investigation, law enforcement agents submit fingerprints into the database, and the system will compare the images to other images in the database and provide the user with any matches, along with additional information about the matching individual, all within one day.
+When used in a criminal investigation, law enforcement agents submit fingerprints into the database, and the system will compare the images to other images in the database.
+It will then provide the user with any matches, along with additional information about the matching individual, all within one day.

-This fast turnaround allows law enforcement agents to quickly identify individuals whose fingerprints were at the scene of a crime and learn about their criminal history, giving them greater insight into whether or not the individual actually perpetrated the crime.
+This fast turnaround allows law enforcement agents to quickly identify individuals whose fingerprints were at the scene of a crime and learn about their criminal history.
+This information gives them greater insight into whether the individual actually perpetrated the crime.

 Though fingerprinting has been around for decades, this fingerprinting tool is one of the most useful and powerful tools law enforcement agents and the government can use to identify criminals.